Last Updated on November 6, 2024 by Vannessa Rhoades, Three Bears Home Staging

 Sherwin-Williams Sea Salt bedroom ideas are a favorite among homeowners.

-What is the LRV of Sea Salt Sherwin-Williams?
+What Is the LRV of Sea Salt Sherwin-Williams?

-Light Reflectance Value (LRV) is a measure of how much light a paint reflects back into a room, with 100% being highly reflective and zero being not reflective at all.
+Light Reflectance Value (LRV) is a measure of how much available light a paint reflects back into a room, with 100% being highly reflective and zero being not reflective at all.
 Sea Salt has an LRV of 63, which makes it just right for many residential interiors.
 Paint colors in this range tend to brighten a space yet still hold their color reasonably well in hits of direct light.

-What is the “undertone” of SW Sea Salt?
-Is it blue or green?
+What Is the “Undertone” of SW Sea Salt?
+Is It Blue or Green?

 Since everyone perceives color differently, let’s look at something a little more objective – the spectral data.
 We can actually use tools like colorimeters and spectrophotometers to accurately measure a color’s dominant wavelength, or hue angle, and other characteristics.
 Sea Salt has a hue angle of 138.223°.
 This means Sea Salt is officially part of the Green-Yellow hue family.
 Sea Salt also has a pretty low chroma value (5.709), which means that this Green-Yellow hue is muted by a significant amount of gray.